 What makes him want to stay?

-What makes men fall in love and stay in love is my jam.
+What makes guys fall in love and stay in love is my jam.
 I’m obsessed.
 Seriously.
-I’ve spent the last 16 years researching the topic, and I’ve asked thousands of guys what sparked it for them.
+Since 2002, I’ve spent my time researching the topic, and I’ve asked thousands of guys what sparked it for them.

-Sometimes their answers are obvious, but my favorites are the ones that leave me picking my jaw up off the floor, like when one man said, “When we had sex in a moving vehicle that neither of us were driving.”
+Sometimes their answers are obvious, but my favorites are the ones that leave me picking my jaw up off the floor, like when one man said, “It was our first date.
+We had sex in a moving vehicle that neither of us were driving.”

 Or the time another said, “I fell in love with my wife on our third date.
 We were making out at a lookout point and eventually she had to pee.
 She said, ‘It’s okay, I’ll go in the bushes,’ and she did!
 No bathroom to find, no problem to solve, and we didn’t even have to leave the lookout point.
 I kinda loved her at that moment.”